jeroll4514/dft2tb/README.md

 - make $\leftarrow$ compiles the project
 - make clean $\leftarrow$ removes all executables and object files created within the compilation process.

-All executables are stored within the `executables/` directory upon compilation.
+All executables are stored within the `executables` directory upon compilation.

 ## Directories
 - `build`: upon compilation will store all .o and .mod files